 How does the Georgetown Reach Program work?

-The primary goal of Georgetown Reach is to increase diversity at top tier universities by preparing students from underrepresented minority (URM) groups for, and exposing them to, the wealth of opportunities at these institutions.
+The primary goal of Georgetown Reach is to provide college consulting services to students who would not ordinarily be aware of the benefits of such services so that, as high school seniors, they are prepared to apply to top tier universities as viable applicants.
 Through a series of online webinars and in-person experiences, the program engages students and their parents or caregivers on how to successfully prepare for and be accepted by top colleges and universities to study any field of interest.
 Attending a top school like Georgetown University is not out of reach.

 Once a student is accepted into Georgetown Reach, there is continued engagement with students and their parents or caregivers each year throughout the program.
 Customized programming is provided that addresses where students are in their academic career and what both students and families should be focused on at that particular time.
 Enrolling in Georgetown Reach ensures students have the resources needed beginning in eighth grade through the college application process.